jwdotpark/dcl-metrics-fe/README.md

 ## Version History

-Please refer to our [changelog and roadmap](https://dcl-metrics.com/roadmap) for information on the versions.
+Please refer to our [changelog and roadmap](https://dcl-metrics.com/roadmap) or our [blog](https://dcl-metrics.com/blog) for information on the versions.

 ## License